okx/okexchain-docs/quick-start/deploy-you-own-oktc-testnet.md

 The same images can be used to build your own docker-compose stack.

-## Single-node, Local, Manual Testnet
+## Single-node, local, manual testnet

 This guide helps you create a single validator node that runs a network locally for testing and other development related uses.